realA10001986/Lou-s-Cafe-Jukebox/Electronics/Control Board/README.md

 #### You additionally need:
 - 1x NodeMCU ESP32 devboard, preferably with CP2102 USB-to-UART converter.
 38pin, 25mm wide.
 [Specs](https://wiki.geekworm.com/NodeMCU-32S)
 - If out of stock at JLCPCB: 2x 19pin femals headers, 8.5mm high, 2.54mm pitch (LCSC part number C7509529 or C2932678).
 If you can't get them for exactly 19 pins, get some longer ones and cut them.
-- Screw terminals and XH connector on the back of the Control Board:
-  - 2x DG308-2.54-02P-14-00A(H) (LCSC part number C699496) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN02A1500000G?qs=Mv7BduZupUgf8d3Xo6xdxw%3D%3D); 2.54mm pitch, 2 pins) for 5V and 12V connectors;
+- Screw terminals: 2x DG308-2.54-02P-14-00A(H) (LCSC part number C699496) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN02A1500000G?qs=Mv7BduZupUgf8d3Xo6xdxw%3D%3D); 2.54mm pitch, 2 pins) for 5V and 12V connectors;
-  - 1x XH-4AWD connector (LCSC part number C8877); this is for connecting the Panel LEDs.
+- XH connector on back of PCB: 1x XH-4AWD connector (LCSC part number C8877); this is for connecting the Panel LEDs.
 - XH 4pin cable to connect the Jog Dials.
 - XH 4pin cable to connect the signal LED and LEDs for illumination.
 - the ability to solder through-the-hole parts, and the required tools.